newjersey/navigator.business.nj.gov/content/src/fundings/dep-water-bank.md

 * Applicants must also satisfy the Water Bank's creditworthiness standards

 >**Benefits:**
+>
->A total of $100M to $200M is available per year.
-Combined funding sources from NJDEP (0% interest) and New Jersey Environmental Infrastructure Trust (NJEIT) (~Market Rate Interest) for a loan that is effectively half the market rate.
+>A total of $100M to $200M available per year.
+Funding comes from NJDEP (0% interest) and New Jersey Environmental Infrastructure Trust (NJEIT) (~Market Rate Interest) for a loan that is effectively half the market rate.